 Now Accepting New Clients - Call 218-606-1100

 After working in supply chain management for 15 years, I realized that I needed to find work that was more meaningful and in alignment with my personal values.
 I began working as a paraprofessional in a pre-school setting, and eventually decided to return to graduate school.
-Currently, I am completing a degree in Clinical Counseling, and I find joy in working with individuals, couples, and families.
+I find joy in working with individuals, couples, and families.
 My areas of interest include helping people recover from trauma, attachment wounds, and substance-related difficulties.

 As someone who understands how difficult it can be to reach out for support and receive it, I strive to create a safe and welcoming environment for my clients.
 As a therapist, my aim is to facilitate my clients' personal growth and transformation by providing a supportive, non-judgmental space where they can explore their feelings and experiences.
-Though I draw from a variety of theoretical approaches, I primarily operate from a person-centered approach that recognizes the potential for self-healing and growth in each individual.
-This approach is focused on creating a strong therapeutic relationship based on empathy, congruence, and unconditional positive regard.
+I use an integrated approach primarily drawing from the following modalities; person-centered, narrative, emotionally focused, and additionally I recognize that we are all comprised of a variety of parts of self and both honor and work to integrate all parts of a client’s personality in treatment.

 If you feel I may be the right fit for you I would be honored to be a part of your own healing journey.